This post might have affiliate links, please check out my full disclosure policy.

 For the graham cracker crust:

-- Preheat your oven to 350° F and place the graham cracker crumbs in a medium sized bowl.
-Add the sugar and melted butter and stir to combine.
+- Preheat your oven to 350° F and pulverize the graham crackers into crumbs if you need to.
+In a medium size bowl melt the 1/2 butter in the microwave, then add in the crumbs and 2 tbsp sugar.
+Mix together.
 The mixture should resemble wet sand.

 - Bake for 10 mins until it smells like heaven from your oven and the crust is golden brown.